US Politics

 The Executive Review Board should be part of a broader strategy to rebalance the separation of powers.
 Congress must also:

-3. Modernize the War Powers Resolution to limit unilateral military action and mandate real-time reporting.
+3. Modernize the War Powers Resolution to limit unilateral military action.
+This would reaffirm authority to the legislative branch and help with oversight into military activities.

 Why This Matters

 Executive power and big government actions have grown to be a part of our everyday lives.
 And this is not solely a partisan issue.
-Both Republican and Democratic administrations have expanded presidential authority, inching the U.S. toward a more centralized system.
-But these inches toward a more authoritarian governance approach are putting our democracy on life support.
-We need to act now and work with policymakers at the state and federal levels to create a more cognizant system and reinstate the checks and balances our country was founded on.
+Both Republican and Democratic administrations have expanded presidential authority, inching the U.S. toward a more centralized authoritarian system, putting our democracy on life support.
+The time is now to act and work with each other at the state and federal levels to garner a culture based on accountability, duty, and to reinstate the checks and balances our country was founded on.

 Restoring balance doesn’t mean weakening the presidency.
 It means strengthening the Republic.
 If we want a government that reflects the will of the people, not just the will of one office, the time to act is now.